 Enter each beneficiary's share of the credits and credit recapture using the applicable codes.
 Listed below are the credits that can be allocated to the beneficiary(ies).
-Attach a statement if additional information must be provided to the beneficiary.
+Attach a statement if additional information must be provided to the beneficiary as explained below.

-Credit for estimated taxes (code A)- Payment of estimated tax to be credited to the beneficiary (section 643(g)).
+Credit for estimated taxes (code A)-Payment of estimated tax to be credited to the beneficiary (section 643(g)).

-See the instructions for line 24b on page 20 before you make an EAUTION entry to allocate any estimated tax payments to a beneficiary.
+See the instructions for line 24b on page 20 before you make an AUTION entry to allocate any estimated tax payments to a beneficiary.
 If the fiduciary does not make a valid election, then the IRS will disallow the estimated tax payment that is reported on Schedule K-1 and claimed on the beneficiary's return.

 - Credit for backup withholding (code B).

 - The low-income housing credit (code C).

 - Qualified rehabilitation expenditures (code D).
+Attach a statement that shows the amount and corresponding line on Form 3468 for reporting each type of expenditure.

-- Basis of energy property (code E).

-- Work opportunity credit (code F).

-- Welfare-to-work credit (code G).

-- Alcohol fuel credit (code H).

-- Credit for increasing research activities (code I).

-- · Renewable electricity, refined coal, and Indian coal production credit (code J).

-- Empowerment zone and renewal community employment credit (code K). - Indian employment credit (code L). - Orphan drug credit (code M). - Credit for employer provided child care and facilities (code N). - Biodiesel and renewable diesel fuels credit (code O). - Nonconventional source fuel credit (for fiscal year taxpayers only) (code P). - Clean renewable energy bond and Gulf bond tax credit (code Q).
-Also, attach a statement to Schedule K-1 that provides the amount of the credit allocated to the beneficiary for each applicable period ending on the credit allowance dates.
-See the instructions for Form 8912 for more information. - Credits for employers affected by Hurricane Katrina, Rita, or Wilma (code R). - Recapture of credits (code S).
+- Basis of other investment credit property (code E).
+Attach a statement that shows the basis of and corresponding lines for reporting property qualifying for the energy credit, qualifying advanced coal project credit, and qualifying gasification project credit.
+If the statement shows an amount for line 2c, it must also include an amount to enter on line 2d, and if it shows an amount for line 2f, it must also include an amount to enter on line 2g. - Work opportunity credit (code F). - Welfare-to-work credit (code G). - Alcohol fuel credit (code H).
+If the credit includes the small ethanol producer credit, attach a statement that shows the beneficiary's share of the small ethanol producer credit, the number of gallons claimed for the small ethanol producer credit, and the estate's or trust's productive capacity for alcohol. - Credit for increasing research activities (code I). - · Renewable electricity, refined coal, and Indian coal production credit (code J).
+Attach a statement that shows the amount of the credit the beneficiary must report on line 9 and line 23 of Form 8835, in case the beneficiary is required to file that form in addition to Form 3800. - Empowerment zone and renewal community employment credit (code K). - Indian employment credit (code L). - Orphan drug credit (code M). - Credit for employer provided child care and facilities (code N). - Biodiesel and renewable diesel fuels credit (code O).
+If the credit includes the small agri-biodiesel credit, attach a statement that shows the beneficiary's share of the small agri-biodiesel credit, the number of gallons claimed for the small agri-biodiesel credit, and the estate's or trust's productive capacity for agri-biodiesel. - Nonconventional source fuel credit (code P). - Clean renewable energy bond and Gulf tax credit bond credits (code Q).
+Attach a statement that shows the amount of the credit the beneficiary must report on line 3 and line 9 of Form 8912. - · Credits for employers affected by Hurricane Katrina, Rita, or Wilma (code R).
+Attach a statement that shows the amount of the credit the beneficiary must report on line 3 and line 7 of Form

+- 5884-A, in case the beneficiary is required to file that form in addition to Form 3800. - Energy efficient appliance credit (code - Recapture of credits (code T).
 On an attached statement to Schedule K-1, provide any information the beneficiary will need to report recapture of credits.